ALL FIELDS REQUIRED*

 Retaliation occurs when an employer or superior punishes an employee for engaging in a legally protected act.
 These protected acts can range from reporting a safety code violation, reporting fraudulent activity, taking family leave for a pregnancy, or even reporting harassment or discrimination.
 Retaliatory behavior can take many forms including firing, salary reduction, reduced hours, job reassignment, demotion or any other negative action.
 If you were a victim of retaliation in Los Angeles, know that the law is on your side.
-Get help from The Law Office of Omid Nosrati.
+Get help from the wrongful termination lawyers at The Law Office of Omid Nosrati.

 Under California law, employers cannot retaliate against employees for protected activities such as reporting illegal conduct, filing a wage claim, filing discrimination suits, reporting fraud, filing safety complaints, or refusing to help with unlawful activities.
 Sometimes retaliation is obvious, such as an employer firing a worker or openly yelling at him or her for filing a claim.
 Other times, retaliation comes in the form of getting moved to a different office or shut out of group meetings.
 Unfair punishment, demerits, negative performance reviews, denial of promotions and raises, exclusion from programs, increased workload, forced time off, and job termination are all examples of retaliation.

 Whatever form it comes in, retaliation is harmful and against the law.
 If you suspect that you have been a victim of workplace retaliation, contacting an experienced employment lawyer can help protect your rights.